dsb4k8/Simulated-Annealing/README.md

 # Understanding the Output

-Every line represents the net disutility of 100 students caused by swapping 2 indexes
+Each line represents the net disutility of 100 students caused by swapping 2 indexes

 For each line: